matrix-construct/construct/README.md

 > The head of the `master` branch is consistent and should be safe to pull without checking out a release tag.
 When encountering a problem with the latest head on `master` that is when a release tag should be sought.
-Users who require stability over feature development will be pulling from a specific feature-locked stable branch.
-No stable branches exist yet, sorry.

 ### BUILD